BonsaiDen/JavaScript-Garden/doc/semicolon.md

         window.someLibrary = {}; //<- inserted

     })(window); //<- inserted

+> **Note:** The JavaScript parser does not "correctly" handle return statements
+> which are followed by a new line, while this is not neccessarily the fault of
+> the automatic semicolon insertion, it can still be an unwanted side-effect.

 The parser drastically changed the behavior of the code above, in certain cases it does the **wrong** thing.